-- 1 Determine tactics of direct or indirect based on fire sizeup and resource available. - 2 Establish an anchor point and work from it. - 3 Use the proper drop height. - 4 Apply proper coverage levels. - 5 Drop downhill and down-sun when feasible.
+- 1) Determine tactics of direct or indirect based on fire size-up and resources available. - 2) Establish an anchor point and work from it. - 3) Use the proper drop height. - 4) Apply proper coverage levels. - 5) Drop downhill and down-sun when feasible. - 6) Drop into the wind for best accuracy. - Maintain honest evaluation and effective communication between the ground and air.

-- 6 Drop into the wind for best accuracy. - 7 Maintain honest evaluation and effective communication between the ground and air. - 8 Use direct attack only when ground support is available or extinguishment is feasible. - 9 Plan drops so that they can be extended or intersected effectively. - 10 Monitor retardant effectiveness and adjust its use accordingly.
+- 8) Use direct attack only when ground support is available or extinguishment is feasible. - 9) Plan drops so that they can be extended or intersected effectively. - 10) Monitor retardant effectiveness and adjust its use accordingly.